Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 - The Longhorns outscore opponents by 10.5 points per game (scoring 77.7 points per game to rank 40th in college basketball while giving up 67.2 per contest to rank 89th in college basketball) and have a +379 scoring differential overall.

-- Texas grabs 32 rebounds per game (163rd in college basketball) compared to the 31 of its opponents.
+- Texas is 163rd in college basketball at 32 rebounds per game.
+That's similar to the 31 its opponents average.

-- Texas connects on 7.1 three-pointers per game (210th in college basketball), while its opponents have made 6.4 on average.
+- Texas hits 7.1 three-pointers per game (210th in college basketball), while its opponents have made 6.4 on average.

-- The Longhorns rank 50th in college basketball by averaging 98.9 points per 100 possessions on offense, and defensively are 39th in college basketball, allowing 85.5 points per 100 possessions.
+- The Longhorns rank 50th in college basketball with 98.9 points scored per 100 possessions, and 39th in college basketball defensively with 85.5 points conceded per 100 possessions.

-- Texas wins the turnover battle by 4.2 per game, committing 10.9 (82nd in college basketball) while its opponents average 15.1.
+- Texas has committed 10.9 turnovers per game (82nd in college basketball action), 4.2 fewer than the 15.1 it forces on average (21st in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.